bwt-dev/bwt/README.md

 You can use bwt with pruning, but:

-1. You can only scan for transactions in the non-pruned history and will have to provide a rescan date that is within the range of non-pruned blocks.
+1. The `--rescan-since` date has to be within the range of non-pruned blocks - meaning that you won't see history that was already pruned when you first started tracking the wallet.

+   This limitation makes this primarily suitable for newly created wallets (or wallets created recently, within the unpruned range).

 2. Electrum needs to be run with `--skipmerklecheck` to tolerate missing SPV proofs for transactions in pruned blocks.